-Mineral Resources at the Kristineberg Mine are reported with a 15% dilution of zero-grades, with a 675SEK/t cut-off, with the exception of the Silver Zone, which is reported to a minimum width of 4.5m, and a cut-off grade of 550SEK/t without dilution.
+Mineral Resources at the Kristineberg Mine are reported with a 15% dilution of zero-grades, above a 675SEK/t cut-off, with the exception of the Silver Zone, which is reported to a minimum width of 5m, and a cut-off grade of 550SEK/t without dilution.
+A stope optimiser has been used with the Koppar Klumpen model in order to validate RPEEE, and therefore includes variable amounts of diluted material.
 Currently a 70% portion of remaining mineralised pillars are also included in the Mineral Resource.
 Mineral Resources for The Kristineberg Mine including Rävliden Norra, are presented in Table 16 exclusive of Mineral Reserves.
-A diagram of Mineral Resources and Mineral Resource for Kristineberg Mine are presented in Figure 12, the Rävliden North Mineral Resource is presented in Figure 13.
+A diagram of Mineral Resources and Mineral Reserves for Kristineberg Mine are presented in Figure 12, the Rävliden North Mineral Resource is presented in Figure 13.

-3.13 Mineral reserve estimates
+3.13 Mineral Reserve estimates